Quick Gift Bags For Little Things

 Small Gift Bags

-I’m making smaller versions of the same design which turn out to be perfect for little gifting.
+I’m making smaller versions of the same design which turns out to be perfect for little gifting.
 Or, should I say, things that come in smaller packages.

 Make Two Small Bags